sigmaister/copy_CollapsOS/README.md

 internet) on a machine of her design, built from scavenged parts with low-tech tools.

+## Forth reboot in process

+You are currently looking at the `forth` branch of the project, which is a Forth reboot of Collapse OS.
+You can see why I'm doing this in the [related github issue][forth-issue].

+Documentation is lacking, it's not ready yet, this is a WIP branch.

 ## See it in action

 Michael Schierl has put together [a set of emulators running in the browser that